KxSystems/pykx/docs/pykx-under-q/upgrade.md

 # Differences and upgrade considerations from embedPy

 As outlined [here](intro.md) PyKX provides users with the ability to execute Python code within a q session similar to [embedPy](https://github.com/kxsystems/embedpy).
-This document outlines points of consideration when upgrading from embedPy to PyKX under q both with respect to the function mappings between the two interfaces and differences in their behaviour.
+This document outlines points of consideration when upgrading from embedPy to PyKX under q both with respect to the function mappings between the two interfaces and differences in their behavior.

 ## Functional differences